Caltech-IPAC/firefly_client/doc/index.rst

 and `html_file`.

-For a default server running locally, use `localhost` or `127.0.0.1` together with the port that the server is using.
+For a default server running locally, use `localhost` or `127.0.0.1` together with the port that the server is using, and append `/firefly`.
 The default port is 8080.

 .. code-block:: py
     :name: using-localhost

     import firefly_client
-    fc = firefly_client.FireflyClient('http://127.0.0.1:8080')
+    fc = firefly_client.FireflyClient('http://127.0.0.1:8080/firefly')

 If the Python session is running on your own machine, you can use the :meth:`FireflyClient.launch_browser` method to open up a browser tab.